 On-Q Pain Pump: If you are discharged from the hospital with the On-Q Pain Pump, you will be given an estimated time when the medication will end.
 You can either have the catheters removed at your post-op visit, or remove them yourself.
 Removal is not painful and many patients are comfortable removing the catheters themselves.
 (Please refer to the On-Q Pain Pump handout for further instructions http://www.myon-q.com/media/56290/mk-00456_patient-brochure_catheterremoval.pdf)

 Medication: You will be discharged with a 4-week supply of pain medications.
 These should be identical to what you were taking in the hospital.
 Please continue with your pain medications as directed by the pectus team.
 Every patient has a different tolerance level for pain but most are ready to start weaning off them within two weeks.

 Activity: You are encouraged to gradually start increasing your activity level every day.
 Make sure to listen to your body and stretch daily.

-When to get a chest x-ray: After surgery the bars must be monitored to ensure stability and correct positioning.
+When to get a chest x-ray: After surgery, the bars must be monitored to ensure stability and correct positioning.
 This is done through x-rays.
-Patients need to have an x-ray taken at the 6 week mark, the six month mark, and the annually until bar removal.
+Patients need to have an x-ray taken at the 6-week mark, the six-month mark, and then annually until bar removal.